d12frosted/elpa-mirror/melpa/dir-config-readme.txt

   to directories listed in the variable `dir-config-allowed-directories', ensuring control over where configuration files are sourced from.

-- The `global-dir-config-mode' mode: Automatically loads the '.dir-config.el' file whenever a file or directory is opened, leveraging the `find-file-hook' to ensure that the dir configurations are applied.
+- The `dir-config-mode' mode: Automatically loads the '.dir-config.el' file whenever a file or directory is opened, leveraging the `find-file-hook' to ensure that the dir configurations are applied.